Low Maintenance Shrubs

 02

 Low-maintenance leucothoe provides year-round structure and evolving foliage color with minimal care, making it a reliable choice for shaded garden settings.
 Leucothoe fontanesiana ‘Rainbow’ (shown here) is grown for its arching habit and variegated leaves in shades of green, cream, and pink, creating a soft, layered effect that shifts through the seasons.
-Its adaptable nature and slow, steady growth require little more than occasional shaping.
+Its adaptable nature and slow, steady growth require little care.

 They are well suited to woodland borders, foundation plantings, or shaded slopes where consistent form and low upkeep are important.
 Leucothoe fontanesiana ‘Zeblid’ adds deeper tones, with foliage emerging burgundy and maturing to rich green before returning to red in cooler weather.
 Together, these selections provide reliable structure, changing foliage color, and long-lasting interest with minimal maintenance.